Fishing Bulldog Bat

 Fishing Bulldog Bat (Noctilio leporinus) Spanish Name: Murcielago Pescador

-A little more about the Fishing Bat
+More about Fishing Bat

 Habitat